 Review: CAT S31 is an entry-level smartphone with military-grade toughness

 As I discovered recently with the CAT S41, tough phones designed for a specific purpose are surprisingly good.
-They won't win any beauty competitions when compared to the likes of the iPhone X and Samsung Galaxy S9, but where those handsets would smash at the very sight of a construction site, archaeology dig, or a tradesman's toolbox, CAT phones are designed to shrug off tough environments.
+They won't win any beauty competitions compared to the likes of the iPhone X and Samsung Galaxy S9, but where those handsets would cringe at the very sight of a construction site, an archaeological dig, or a tradesman's toolbox, CAT phones are designed to shrug off tough environments.

 Up next, I have the $330 CAT S31.
 Smaller and cheaper than the S41, this is a similarly robust-looking handset, but one which trades a degree of toughness for a more pocket-friendly design.